 - Forms partnerships in the spirit of guidelines developed by the Campus-Communities Partners for Health (CCPH)

-, held each May, provides faculty an opportunity to learn about community engagement and service-learning pedagogy and community-engaged scholarship.
+The Faculty Fellows Seminar, held during the spring semester, provides faculty an opportunity to learn about community engagement and service-learning pedagogy and community-engaged scholarship.
 Participation in the Seminar is a requirement for attaining service-learning designation for any course.
-Download the invitation and application to the Faculty Fellows Seminar
+Download the invitation and application to the Faculty Fellows Seminar.

 Grants and Awards